grkvlt/hyperledger-brooklyn-sawtooth/docs/getting-started.md

 	ae82e15583ac4f32724a2daf0f122d3b6c7075ec3fcc35e35f46f6e300c522a9

-Note the `/keys` and `/blueprints` volumes being mounted from the Docker host (your local machine).
-The files, particularly the SSH keys, must be readable by the `brooklyn` user in the container.
+Note the `/keys` volume being mounted from the Docker host (your local machine).
+The SSH key files there must be readable by the `brooklyn` user in the container.
 See the [`launch.sh`](../scripts/launch.sh) script for a more detailed example.

 Then run the following command to view the Brooklyn logs: